Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 • Search of jails/prisons

-If a child/youth is receiving permanent placement services and does not have a caregiver willing to provide permanency, efforts to locate relatives, NREFMs and additional supportive connections should not cease.
+If a child/youth is receiving permanent placement services and does not have a caregiver willing to provide permanency, efforts to identify and locate relatives, NREFMs and additional supportive connections should continue.

 The written notice must include all of the following: